Skip to main navigation

 Latent (hidden) stage

 Without treatment, an infected person will progress to the latent (hidden) stage.
 During this stage, the bacteria that cause syphilis stay in the body without causing symptoms.
 This time with no symptoms usually happens after the secondary-stage rash goes away.
 But the latent stage can also happen between the primary and secondary stage.
-It may be as brief as 1 year or range from 5 to 20 years.
+It may last for years.

 Often during this stage, an accurate diagnosis can only be made through blood testing, the person's history, or the birth of a child with congenital syphilis.